sugaryourcoffee/syclink/README.md

 _Link commands_
 * add link    - Add a link
-* add file    - Add links from a file
+* add file    - Add links read from a file
 * update link - Update a link
-* update file - Update links saved to a file
+* update file - Update links read from a file
-* delete      - Delete one or more links
+* delete link - Delete one or more links
+* delete file - Delete links based on URLs read from a file
 * list        - List all links with an optional filter
 * find        - Find links based on a search string
 * merge       - Merge multiple links with same URL